open-telemetry/oteps/text/0143-versioning-and-stability.md

 For the purposes of versioning, all code within a component is treated as if it were part of a single package, and versioned with the same version number, except for contrib.

-* All API packages version together, across all signals.
+* API packages for all signals version together, across all signals.
 Signals do not have separate version numbers.
+There is one version number that applies to all signals that are included in the API release that is labeled with that particular version number.
 * All SDK packages version together.
 * Semantic Conventions are a single package with a single version number.
 * Each contrib package has it's own version.